thaituanUIT/PronunAnalyzer/README.md

 - **Modern UI**: Beautiful, responsive React interface with recording controls
 - **Chunked Processing**: Handles long audio files efficiently
 - **Download & Copy**: Easy transcript export options
+- **Grammar Chatbot**: Interactive grammar correction and explanation tool
-- **Docker Ready**: Complete containerization for deploymentt Application
+- **Docker Ready**: Complete containerization for deployment
+- **Open Source**: Fully open source for customization and extension

 A complete speech-to-text solution using OpenAI Whisper for the backend and React for the frontend, designed for easy deployment.